Mantua Humanistic Studies

 Luisa Mucciante†, Università degli Studi "G. d'Annunzio" di Chieti-Pescara

-Riccardo Roni, Università degli Studi di Urbino "Carlo Bo"
+Riccardo Roni, Università degli Studi della Basilicata

 Donald C. Sanders, Samford University, Birmingham (AL), U.S.A.